Jisagi/Discord-guild-copy/README.md

 3. Navigate into the extracted folder
 4. Edit the `settings.json` and fill in all necessary data (see [Settings](https://github.com/Jisagi/Discord-guild-copy#settings) for more information)
 5. Open the console and run `npm install` (on windows you can shift + right click inside the project folder folder and select 'open command prompt here')
-6. Run `node copy.js` in the console to start the script
+6. Run `node copy.js` in the console to print usage

 ## Settings
 To get the id of a guild open your client settings -> Appearance and then enable developer mode.
 If you now right click on a guild you can select 'Copy ID'.